 Read it -> HERE <- I went to my first listening party a few weeks ago, but I arrived fashionably late.
 As such, I only caught the tail end of the first airing of Beat Rhythm Fashion’s ‘Critical Mass’.
 What I did manage to hear at the time sounded great, however.
 And after slipping out of the party unnoticed, without the need for any awkward goodbyes, I explored the rest of the album as soon as I could.

-Read it all here -> HERE <- |
+Read our review -> HERE <- |

 Archives